 Right now it works as a collaborator: performing the same user activity in parallel or doing something different in order to free the user to do things that require more creativity.

 The possible applications of such a joint are many, but at this stage it is much more important to ensure mechanical stability.

-“For now it's still not that bad to have this arm on my hips, as it's only 4,2kg (without payload) and is close to my center of mass (to reduce inertia).
-I get used to it quickly and can compensate for some movements (translational movements x, y and z), but I still have some problems with twisting movements (like when the arm hits a tennis ball with a racket).
-We also noticed that the harness must be rigidly attached to the body because if there is play between the harness and the body, it can be uncomfortable. "
+"For now it's still not that bad to have this arm on my hips, as it's only 4,2kg (without payload) and is close to my center of mass (to reduce inertia).
+I get used to it quickly and can compensate. some movements (translational movements x, y and z), but I still have some problems with twisting movements (like when the arm hits a tennis ball with a racket).
+We also noticed that the harness must be rigidly connected to the body because if there is play between the harness and the body, it can be uncomfortable. "